-Preface: Sometimes random events make you ponder big questions.
+A short story by Author Steven Burton.
+Reflections: Sometimes random events make you ponder big questions.

 From inside the house my girlfriend hollered out, “What happened?”

 “Awww,” she said loudly.

 Resisting the urge to roll my eyes, I use this opportunity to light a cigarette.
 Like me, Gloria smoked, but not in her house.
-As I sat on the steps, I detected movement from the bushes across the street and watched as another bunny emerged, not running, but hopping almost ponderously.
-It made its way to the edge of the street where it stopped and seemed to peer at its dead……what? friend? husband? wife? or maybe even child?
-The bunny stopped about a foot from the edge of the road, two or 3 feet away from the dead body.
-Looking on silently, the bunny seemed to settle in.
+As I sat on the steps, I detected movement from the bushes across the street and watched another bunny emerge, not running but hopping slowly, almost ponderously.

-I jerked my head in the direction of what I assume to be the mourning bunny.
+“That rabbit seems to be related to the one that died.”
+I nodded my head in the direction of what seemed to be the mourning bunny.

-“Poor girl,” Gloria said, “Her boyfriend is dead”
+“Poor girl,” Gloria said, “Her boyfriend is dead!”

 She tossed her long blonde hair as she laughed and patted me lightly on the head.
 “Silly boy, a girl would never run out into the street.
 Do you want anything?
 My show is about to come on.”